The Pacific Northwest Resilient Landscapes Initiative

 Conserving Essential Lands and Waters

 The beauty and abundance of the Pacific Northwest are integral to the identity and well-being of our region.
 Yet the accelerating effects of a changing climate, along with population growth and other factors, are putting unprecedented pressure on them.
 The initiative’s goal is to unite and empower people from across our region to protect our lands and waters so their many benefits can be enjoyed by all people — now and for generations to come.

-And, it's already happening.
-With the Doris Duke Charitable Foundation's lead funding of more than $5 million, OCF, the Seattle Foundation, the Idaho Community Foundation, and the Land Trust Alliance are harnessing their shared expertise, resources, and donor communities who want to embrace this vision for conserving lands across the Pacific Northwest.
+With Doris Duke Charitable Foundation's lead funding of more than $5 million, OCF, Seattle Foundation, Idaho Community Foundation, and the Land Trust Alliance are harnessing their shared expertise, resources, and donor communities who want to embrace this vision for conserving lands across the Pacific Northwest.

 Scientists have identified natural places that are predicted to withstand the growing impacts of our changing climate, offering refuge to a diverse array of plant and animal life.
 These lands include corridors that connect large undeveloped areas, as well as sites that already provide clean air and water for so many.